deinfreu/openlitespeed-wordpress-bedrock/readme.md

 ## Description

+!
+I used a clean install of the google cloud openlitespeed-wordpress image to test this script.

 This script automaticly downloads roots/bedrock and puts the current wordpress install folder in the wp folder in bedrock.
 After installation and moving the script enables usage of WP-CLI inside of the wordpress bedrock installation

-Things on the list
+Todo:
-- Take current wp database password and use it in .env
+- Take current wp database password and copy it to the .env

 ## Getting Started